benjamin421/thebenjamin/content/saintlouis.md

 - Downtown - uuuhhhhhh

 ### A note about crime
 In 1876, Saint Louis City elected to separate from the county.
 Sort of like Brexit.
 This is where the hub of commerce was happening and the city wanted to break-off and direct all of it's tax revenues into growth internally vs amortizing them over infrustructure in the County.
 This was great until it wasn't.
-Two major factors eventually led to the decline of Saint Louis:
+Two major factors eventually led to the decline of Saint Louis City's poputation:
 1) Manufacturing, textiles and other major industries left the region for more cheaper headquarters or overseas
 2) The decision by to make Chicago the nexus for all central rail transit in the United States.